LogME: Practical Assessment of Pre-trained Models for Transfer Learning: Experiments

 \subsection{Transferring pre-trained language models to the GLUE benchmark}

 To further demonstrate the generality of LogME, we show how LogME can work for pre-trained language models.
 Again prior works (LEEP and NCE) cannot deal with these pre-trained language models.

 Here we take an alternative approach of evaluating the transfer performance $\{T_m\}_{m=1}^M$.
 We do not fine-tune pre-trained models ourselves, but directly use accuracies tuned by others, and check if LogME can correlate well with the results.
 The HuggingFace \href{https://huggingface.co/models}{Model Hub} generously provides lots of pre-trained language models and even provides carefully tuned transfer learning results in some GLUE~\cite{wang_glue:_2018} tasks for some models.
-We take out pre-trained models that have GLUE performance tuned by the HuggingFace organization, and select the top $4$ downloaded models: RoBERTa~\cite{liu_roberta:_2019}, RoBERTa-D, uncased BERT-D and cased BERT-D (``D'' means distilled version).
+We take out pre-trained models that have GLUE performance tuned by the HuggingFace organization, and select the top $8$ downloaded models: RoBERTa~\cite{liu_roberta:_2019}, RoBERTa-D, uncased BERT-D, cased BERT-D, ALBERT-v1~\cite{lan_albert:_2020}, ALBERT-v2~\cite{lan_albert:_2020}, ELECTRA-base~\cite{clark_electra:_2020}, and ELECTRA-small~\cite{clark_electra:_2020} (``D'' means distilled version).
 The LogME on seven GLUE classification tasks together with fine-tuned accuracy are plotted in Figure~\ref{fig:nlp}.
-Even though these accuracy numbers are tuned by the HuggingFace organization, \emph{LogME perfectly estimates the ranking of transfer performance for $5$ tasks} (with $\tau_w = 1$), showing the surprising effectiveness of LogME in pre-trained model selection.
+Some models only have results for certain tasks and we keep them as they are.
+Even though these accuracy numbers are tuned by the HuggingFace organization, \emph{LogME perfectly estimates the ranking of transfer performance for $3$ tasks} (with $\tau_w = 1$), showing the surprising effectiveness of LogME in pre-trained model selection.